ucdavisdatalab/workshop_intro_to_remote_computing/_sources/chapters/03_environment-setup.md

 computer's administrator.
 Leave them intact until you have enough experience to know what they do---they might be important.
 Either way, you can add your own settings to the file.

+There are two other files that are important for configuring Bash, called `.profile` and `.bash_profile`.
+Like `.bashrc`, both can be found in your home directory and both are shell scripts.
+The `.profile` file is actually a configuration file for the Bourne shell (`sh`), and can only contain `sh` code, but it runs every time you open a Bash shell.

 #### Aliases